Email Marketing Solutions: How to Display Images in Your Newsletter

 Add ‘ALT’ (Alternative text)

-“ALT” is text that is set to appear instead of the image if it doesn’t appear, and tries to convey the same message, it is set in the email marketing platform.
-It’s not an ideal solution, but it’s definitely better than nothing.
+“ALT” is a text set to appear instead of the image if it doesn’t appear and tries to convey the same message, it is set in the email marketing platform.
+It’s not an ideal solution, but it’s better than nothing.
 ALT allows users to see a description of the image instead of just an empty blank space.

-Remember, more than 50% of recipients open their emails using mobile devices.
+Remember, over 50% of recipients use mobile devices to open their emails.
 Another 20% use platforms that block embedded images, such as enterprise application software.
-Combining these two statistics takes embedded images out of the picture in any case, they just aren’t worth the risks.
+Combining these two statistics takes embedded images out of the picture; they just aren’t worth the risks.

 • It’s preferable that the main idea of your email can be understood without any of the images.

-• If you have to include a lot of images, add a link to a landing page that contains all the images instead.
+• If you have to include many images, add a link to a landing page that contains all the photos instead.

 • In any case, add alternative text (ALT) to all images.